-The exchange rates for the Pound Sterling and the Euro displayed in the graphs below are for illustrative purposes only and do form part of the calculation of the Currency Basket Return or any Reference Portfolio.
-As the exchange rate for the Japanese Yen is expressed as the amount of Japanese Yen that can be exchanged for one U.S. dollar, the values displayed in the graph below do not form part of the calculation of the Currency Basket Return.
-The value of the Currency Basket, and thus the Currency Basket Return, increases when the individual Underlying Currencies appreciate in value against the U.S. dollar.
-Therefore, the Currency Basket Return is calculated using Spot Rates which with respect to the Pound Sterling and the Euro are the same as the exchange rates described above, and with respect to the Japanese Yen is expressed as one divided by the amount of Japanese Yen per one U.S. dollar, which is the inverse of the conventional market quotation for the Japanese Yen set forth in the graphs below.
+Underlying Currencies appreciate in value against the U.S. dollar.
+Therefore, the Currency Basket Return is calculated using Spot Rates (as set forth under "Additional Key Terms - Currency Basket"), which with respect to the Pound Sterling and the Euro are the same as the exchange rates described above, and with respect to the Japanese Yen is expressed as one divided by the amount of Japanese Yen per one U.S. dollar.

-The fourth graph below, of the historical Currency Basket performance, shows the weekly historical performance of the Currency Basket from January 3, 2003 through March 28, 2008, and assumes the Currency Basket Closing Level on January 3, 2003 was 100, that each Underlying Currency had a $^{1}$ /3 weight in the Currency Basket on that date and that the closing spot rates of each Underlying Currency on the relevant date were the Spot Rates on such dates.
-The closing spot rates and the historical weekly Currency Basket performance data in such graph were, with respect to the Pound Sterling and the Euro, the rate reported by Bloomberg Financial Markets, and, with respect to the Pound Sterling and the Euro, were determined by dividing one by the rates reported by Bloomberg Financial Markets.
-These may not be indicative of the Currency Basket performance using the Spot Rates of the Underlying Currencies at approximately 11:00 a.m., New York City time, that would be derived from the applicable Reuters page.
+The fourth graph below, of the historical Currency Basket performance, shows the weekly historical performance of the Currency Basket from January 3, 2003 through April 25, 2008, and assumes the Currency Basket Closing Level on January 3, 2003 was 100, that each Underlying Currency had a /3 weight in the Currency Basket on that date and that the closing spot rates of each Underlying Currency on the relevant date were the Spot Rates on such dates.
+The closing spot rates and the historical weekly Currency Basket performance data in the graphs were, with respect to the Pound Sterling and the Euro, the rates reported by Bloomberg Financial Markets, and, with respect to the Japanese Yen, were determined by dividing one by the rate reported by Bloomberg Financial Markets.
+These may not be indicative of the Currency Basket performance using the Spot Rates of the Underlying Currencies at approximately 11:00 a.m., New York City time that would be derived from the applicable Reuters page.

-The Spot Rates of the Pound Sterling, the Euro and the Japanese Yen, at approximately 11:00 a.m., New York City time, on March 31, 2008 were 1.9875, 1.58455 and 0.010047, respectively, calculated in the manner set forth for calculating the Starting Spot Rates under "Additional Key Terms-Currency Basket" in this term sheet.
+The Spot Rates of Pound Sterling, the Euro and the Japanese Yen, at approximately 11:00 a.m., New York City time, on April 30, 2008 were 1.98055, 1.5569 and 0.009568, respectively, calculated in the manner set forth for calculating the Starting Spot Rates under "Additional Key Terms -Currency Basket" in this term sheet.